Free Kitchen Hacks eBook

 20 minute blackened cod on a plate with two lemon wedges and a couple of pieces of spinach

 Looking for a quick and easy yet flavorful way to prepare your fish?
-This 20-Minute Blackened Cod recipe uses a homemade blackening spice blend to form a crispy exterior around the otherwise soft and flaky fish.
+This 20-Minute Blackened Cod recipe uses blackened seasoning blend to form a crispy exterior around the otherwise soft and flaky fish.

-As a busy mom with a preference for bold flavor, a 20-minute meal with big taste and great texture is a winner!
+As a busy mom with a preference for bold flavor, a 20-minute, 3-ingredient meal with big taste and great texture is always an absolute winner!

 And if you want a milder cod recipe, check out this Baked Cod with Panko!